Carcinogens-alasivu

 Employer’s reporting obligations

-It is the employer’s duty to report all employees exposed to carcinogenic substances and methods at work to the Finnish register of workers exposed to carcinogens (the ASA Register).
-Further information is available on page Register of exposed workers.
+The employer is obligated report information on workers exposed to carcinogens and mutagens at work to the register of exposed workers.
+Further information is available on the Register of exposed workers.

 Carcinogenic substances and mixtures can be identified by the fact that they are classified as category 1A or 1B carcinogens under the Classification, Labelling and Packaging (CLP) Regulation.
 These substances and mixtures are also labelled with a hazard statement (H) and a hazard pictogram: